 “Wait, can we stop?”
 I asked.
 “I want to get a pic of that castle.”
 Tim politely refused, and I sank back into the passenger seat, disappointed, not knowing that the surprise day trip from Berlin he’d planned involved not just one castle, but over 17 of them.
 The surprise?
-We were headed to Potsdam.
+We were headed to visit Potsdam.

 What is Potsdam?